chianingwang/helm-k8s-varnish/WithoutSSLforSwift/README.md

 # Abstract
-This solution is for demo purpose and usually swift `PACO` isn't with cert, only with `http`
+This solution is for demo purpose and usually swift `PACO` isn't with cert, only with `http` In this work we use k8s and helm for deployment
+ * k8s (kubernetes)
+ * helm

 # Idea
 ```